 The house mouse may also transmit Lymphocytic Chorio-meningitis (LCM).
 This viral disease may be contracted through direct contact with the rodents urine or feces, but is commonly transmitted by simply breathing in dust that has been contaminated by the feces or urine of the house mouse.

 Deer mice have been shown to be a primary reservoir for hantavirus, as well as carriers for lyme disease which is transmitted by ticks.
+Getting rid of the mice in your home is essential to ensuring your home and the people in it are safe and healthy.

 Signs You Have Mice in Your Home